Ms Emma Whewell

 About me

-I was admitted as a Solicitor in 1992 and joined the UWE Bristol Law School as a Senior Lecturer in Law in 1998, following four years as a Lecturer in Law at the University of Bristol.
+I was admitted as a Solicitor in 1992 and joined the UWE Bristol Law School as a Senior Lecturer in Law in 1998.

 I have more than 25 years of experience of teaching Civil Litigation, Family Law, legal skills and professional conduct on the vocational postgraduate Legal Practice Course for Intending Solicitors.

-I have almost 15 years of experience of teaching on the undergraduate Law degree programme.
-Current subjects include Dispute Resolution Skills for Year 2 students; and Family Law, and Lawyering in Practice for Year 3 students.
+I have 15 years of experience of teaching on the undergraduate Law degree programme.
+Current subjects include Alternative Dispute Resolution for Year 2 students; and Family Law, and Lawyering in Practice for Year 3 students.
 I have also taught Education and the Law.

 I was an External Examiner for BPP Law School in London from 2010-2014.

-For the past 5 years, I have co-taught an Alternative Dispute Resolution (Mediation) elective on the Professional Skills Course for Internding Solicitors and, for the past two years, I have taught a Case Analysis & Case Management Elective on the same course.
+For the past 5 years, I have co-taught an Alternative Dispute Resolution (Mediation) elective on the Professional Skills Course for Intending Solicitors.
+I have also taught the Case Analysis & Case Management Elective on the same course.

 I have undertaken empirical research in the field of Children's Social Care, and have a particular interest in what happens during the 'pre-proceedings' stage.
 My current research interest is access to justice and alternative dispute resolution in relation to Family Law.